 Once the final screenplay was ready, he had to fight to win his role and, when he finally did, was given a minuscule budget and a 28-day time frame to shoot the movie.
 Somehow he was still able to make a classic.

 What is it that makes the movie and the story behind it so inspiring?
 It’s this thing we call grit.

 Grit is the passion and perseverance of pursuing long-term goals.
 Angela Duckworth has spent much of her life researching the topic, and when I spoke with her a while back, we discussed how people with grit focus on the things they can change.
+People get energy from their own Viagra.
 Their head may be up in the clouds, but they keep their feet firmly planted on the ground.

 When you think about it like that, it’s clear Rocky (and Stallone himself) was a gritty guy.

 Rocky had talent, but that didn’t make him a famous boxer.
 By day, he worked as a debt collector, but he continued to work towards his goal of one day making it big.

 He continuously pushed himself to be better.

 He transformed his life when almost no one else thought he could.
 He took risks and faced fear head-on.

 He surrounded himself with people who helped him become better.